matthewomccorkle/matthewomccorkle.github.io/_posts/2022-06-15-day_010_hacktricks.md

 Hacktricks is a resource that can help a pentester develop their methodology during penetration testing.
 Below are some of the key topics Carlos has compiled and written information for.

-**Pentesting Methodology** - Carlos gives an excellent example of Pentesting Methodololgy where he breaks down the process into 12 main steps.
+**Pentesting Methodology** - Carlos gives an excellent example of Pentesting Methodology where he breaks down the process into 12 main steps.

-**Hardening** - Carlos discusses hardeing steps for Linux, MacOS and Windows.
+**Hardening** - Carlos discusses hardening steps for Linux, MacOS, and Windows.
 These are all excellent resources for checking up on your system security and implementing safer procedures to harden your systems.

-**Pentesting** - Carlos discusses in great detail a variety of pentesting processes on netowrks, websites, mobile devices, the cloud and even hardware.
+**Pentesting** - Carlos discusses in great detail a variety of pentesting processes on networks, websites, mobile devices, the cloud, and even hardware.

-**Reversing & Exploiting** - Carlos discusses reversing procedures in depth as well as various exploit tools used on all operating systems.
+**Reversing & Exploiting** - Carlos discusses reversing procedures in-depth as well as various exploit tools used on all operating systems.

-**Cryptography & Stegonography** - Carlous discusses Cryptography and Stegonography in depth and tools / information available to understanding each of these subjects.
+**Cryptography & Steganography** - Carlos discusses cryptography and steganography in-depth and the tools/information available to understand each of these subjects.

 ---